A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is a Certified Application Counselor?

-Certified Application Counselors (CACs) help people apply and enroll in the Affordable Care Act’s exchanges.
-Each state exchange must have a Certified Application Counselor program, with similar training and privacy standards as Navigators and Assisters (although the training and certification requirements are less rigorous for CACs).
+Certified Application Counselors (CACs) help people enroll in coverage through the Affordable Care Act's exchanges/Marketplaces.
+Each state's exchange must have a Certified Application Counselor program,1 with similar training and privacy standards as Navigators.
+(But Navigators are "held to a higher regulatory standard" and don't just focus on enrollment.
+They must also conduct consumer outreach and education, and provide some post-enrollment assistance.2)

-The CACs help people understand and choose the right health plan, conduct outreach, maintain experience in eligibility, enrollment, and all insurance affordability program specifications; provide information and services in a fair, impartial and culturally competent manner; and facilitate selection of a QHP.
-CACs are not required to begin providing additional post-enrollment assistance starting in 2018, although they will be able to do so if properly trained.
+The CACs help people understand their health plan options, maintain experience in eligibility, enrollment, and all insurance affordability program specifications; provide information and services in a fair, impartial and culturally competent manner; and facilitate selection of a QHP.
+But like Navigators, CACs cannot make plan recommendations; that can only be done by a licensed insurance agent/broker.2 Unlike Navigators, CACs do not have to perform services beyond enrollment activities, which means they don't have to conduct education, outreach, or post-enrollment assistance.
+But they can provide these services if they choose to do so and are properly trained.2.